c0debrain/victory-ui/readme.md

 ```
 npm start
 ```
 This will initialize the webserver run several gulp tasks, and open your browser to localhost:3001 from which you may access the dashboard.
+Livereload will be enabled, where changes made to any files will initiate a recompliation of assets and page reload.